Italian

 English: to get out (of trouble, danger, etc.)

-• È stato un brutto incontro, ma menomale che lui se l'è cavato solo con alcuni contusioni. — It was an ugly encounter, but thank goodness that he got out of it with just a few bruises.
+• È stato un brutto incontro, ma menomale che lui se l'è cavato solo con alcuni contusioni. — It was a nasty encounter, but luckily he got out of it with just a few bruises.

 verb

-Riuscire a trarre il meglio da una situazione, anche se non ideale.
+Riuscire a trarre il meglio da una situazione difficile o poco favorevole.

 English: to make the best of something